-Regulatory Affairs is a profession in the pharmaceutical industry that acts as the interface between the drug safety authorities and the pharmaceutical industry in India and across the world.
-It is mainly responsible for registering the drug or new pharmaceutical products in different respective countries before marketing.
+Regulatory Affairs is a profession in the pharmaceutical industry that acts as a critical interface between drug regulatory authorities and pharmaceutical companies in India and across the world.
+It plays a key role in ensuring that new drugs and pharmaceutical products are properly registered, approved, and compliant with regulatory requirements before they are marketed.

 1. What is Regulatory Affairs?